Mentors

 “From a good man.”

 Franklin walked Jay to the gate.
-“Remember when you and your father looked up at the stars and contemplated the universe?” he said to the young man.
+“Remember when you and your father looked up at the stars and contemplated the universe?” he said to his young friend.
 “Someday, not in our lifetime but someday, humans will travel out there, to those stars and beyond; but those travellers will never return, we will never know what happened to them… they will never be heard from again.”

 Franklin opened the gate.
 “You, my young friend, can still return.
 It won’t be easy, I know that, but you must go home now.”